 - Section 2.
-Duty and Responsibility of Trading Participant in Investigations.
-A Trading Participant shall comply or cause compliance with any order of CMIC for a Trading Participant to (a) attend, (b) provide information, and/or (c) produce records and other documents under the control of the Trading Participant at any investigation or other proceedings of CMIC in connection with (a) any matter within CMIC's jurisdiction to investigate and resolve under these Rules or (b) CMIC's enforcement of the Securities Laws.
-These orders shall include, but shall not be limited to, CMIC orders for: - (a) Immediate production of accurate information on a Trading Participant's business and transactions in a format, electronic or otherwise, specified by the Exchange or CMIC; - (b) Immediate production of documents (which, for the purposes of these Rules, shall include anything in which information of any description is recorded) in the Trading Participant's possession, custody, power or control;
+Duty and Responsibility of Trading Participant &/or Issuer in Investigations.
+A Trading Participant &/or an Issuer shall comply or cause compliance with any order of CMIC to (a) attend, (b) provide information, and/or (c) produce records and other documents under its control at any investigation or other proceedings of CMIC in connection with (a) any matter within CMIC's jurisdiction to investigate and resolve under these Rules or (b) CMIC's enforcement of the Securities Laws.
+These orders shall include, but shall not be limited to, CMIC orders for: - (a) Immediate production of accurate information on a Trading Participant's or Issuer's business and transactions in a format, electronic or otherwise, specified by the Exchange or CMIC; - (b) Immediate production of documents (which, for the purposes of these Rules, shall include anything in which information of any description is recorded) in the Trading Participant's or Issuer's possession, custody, power or control;

-- (c) Provision of answers and explanations to CMIC, and recording of such answers and explanations electronically or otherwise; - (d) Provision of information on any person who is to be, is or has been an employee or agent of the Trading Participant or engaged in its business; and - (e) Maintenance of a sound financial position so as not to endanger the interest of the investing public.
+- (c) Provision of answers and explanations to CMIC, and recording of such answers and explanations electronically or otherwise; - (d) Provision of information on any person who is to be, is or has been an employee, agent or engaged in the business of the Trading Participant or Issuer; and - (e) Maintenance of a sound financial position so as not to endanger the interest of the investing public.

-A Trading Participant shall be responsible to the Exchange for the conduct of its agents.
-For purposes of these Rules, the acts and omissions of an agent of a Trading Participant shall be deemed an act or omission of the Trading Participant.
+A Trading Participant or Issuer shall be responsible to CMIC for the conduct of its agents.
+For purposes of these Rules, the acts and omissions of an agent of a Trading Participant or Issuer shall be deemed an act or omission of the Trading Participant or Issuer.